gaelph/simred/README.md

 We want the following functionalities:
 - add a todo to the list of todos;
-- delete a todo from the list of todos;
-- change the text of a todo;
 - toggle the completed status of a given todo;
 - show either: all todos, completed todos, or remaining todos.